jitpack/jitpack.io/BUILDING.md

 ## Gradle projects

-Projects using Gradle need to have either the `maven` or `maven-publishing` plugin enabled.
-For example:
+Projects using Gradle need to have either the [maven](http://gradle.org/docs/current/userguide/maven_plugin.html) or [maven-publishing](https://gradle.org/docs/current/userguide/publishing_maven.html) plugin enabled.
+For example, if you add this line to your build file:

 ```groovy
     apply plugin: 'maven'
 ```

-and JitPack will run:
+then JitPack will run:

 ```
     gradle install
 ```

+to install the jar and pom file in it's local maven repository.
+With maven-publishing plugin it will run `gradle publishToMavenLocal`.

 ### Example projects